sdzharkov/Django-React-Template/README.md

 A setup to use React.js/Webpack/Babel6 with Django.

-Created with Python3 and DJango1.9.8
+Created with Python3 and DJango 1.9.8

 To run:
 1. npm install --upgrade